 Family Therapy focuses on helping the family function in more positive and constructive ways by exploring patterns of communication and providing support and education.
 Family therapy sessions can include the child or adolescent along with parents, siblings, and grandparents.

 Interpersonal Therapy (IPT) is a brief treatment specifically developed and tested for depression, but also used to treat a variety of other clinical conditions.
 IPT therapists focus on how interpersonal events affect an individual's emotional state.
 Individual difficulties are framed in interpersonal terms, and then problematic relationships are addressed.

-Play Therapy involves the use of toys, blocks, dolls, puppets, drawings, and games to help the child recognize, identify, and verbalize feelings.
+Utilize Play Therapy Techniques.
+This involves the use of toys, blocks, dolls, puppets, drawings, and games to help the child recognize, identify, and verbalize feelings.
 The psychotherapist observes how the child uses play materials and identifies themes or patterns to understand the child's problems.
 Through a combination of talk and play the child has an opportunity to better understand and manage their conflicts, feelings, and behavior.

 Solution-Focused Brief Therapy is different in many ways from traditional approaches to treatment.
 It is a competency-based model, which minimizes emphasis on past failings and problems, and instead focuses on clients' strengths and previous successes.